Accessing and editing data¶

 In comparison to sequences, list of labels are relatively simple.

-However, there is also a specialized proxy class, LabelView
+However, there is also a specialized proxy class, LabelView.
+Objects of this

 type behave to a limited extent like a list of strings.
 It is not possible to delete any item